DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         Build and run.
     </p>
     <p>
-        Now it’s possible to move a single item to a different location in the same section.
+        Now it's possible to move a single item to a different location in the same section.
 Dragging one or more items from another app should work too.
     </p>
     <h3>
         Fix the UI
     </h3>
     <p>
-        The current implementation of drag-and-drop in SlidesPro doesn’t support drop across sections.
+        The current implementation of drag-and-drop in SlidesPro doesn't support drop across sections.
 Also, multi-selection is supported only for a drop outside SlidesPro.
 To disable in
         <em>